clayton-h-costa/pv_fault_dataset/README.md

 Degradation was introduced via a resistive load bank between two modules.

-Short-Circuit was introduced wiath a cable connected between the positive connection of a module and the negative connection of the adjacent module.
+Short-Circuit was introduced with a cable connected between the positive connection of a module and the negative connection of the adjacent module.

 Open Circuit was introduced with the oppening of one string's main circuit breaker.